cmaps/tsp-quantumannealing/README.md

-# Mapping travelling salesperson problem to quantum annealing
+# Mapping a logical representation of TSP to quantum annealing

 #### pegasus.py - code to generate the Pegasus
 #### tspVc.py - code to perform the classical experiments